Mission and Objectives of the Arkansas Audubon Society

 Activities of the Arkansas Audubon Society

-- Statewide Meetings: The Society holds statewide meetings twice a year in conjunction with spring and fall bird migrations.
+- Statewide Conventions: The Society holds statewide conventions twice a year in conjunction with spring and fall bird migrations.
 The locations of the meetings vary but are always near areas of natural interest.
 Daytime field trips to scenic areas and birding hotspots are complemented by evening programs delivered by naturalists.

 - Newsletter: The Society publishes a quarterly newsletter, Arkansas Birds, which includes news of the statewide meetings, bird distribution, timely conservation issues, and members' activities.